-When the Regional Policy Statement (RPS) was being prepared, iwi identified a diverse range of resource management issues which were generally incorporated in the topic-based chapters of the document (e.g. coastal environment, freshwater, landscape and heritage, and ecosystem management).
+When the Regional Policy Statement for the Wellington Region 1995 was being prepared, iwi identified a diverse range of resource management issues which were generally incorporated in the topic-based chapters of the document (e.g. coastal environment, fresh water, landscape and heritage, and ecosystem management).

-In addition to specific issues, the operative RPS has an iwi vision for the future and a specific chapter that sets out the basis of a relationship between iwi and Greater Wellington on resource management matters.
+In addition to specific issues, the Regional Policy Statement has an iwi vision for the future and a chapter that sets out the basis of a relationship between iwi and Greater Wellington on resource management matters.

-How successful has the RPS been?
+5.1.2 How successful has the Regional Policy Statement been?

-Since the RPS became operative in 1995, considerable effort has been put into developing a mutually satisfactory relationship between iwi and Greater Wellington by all parties.
-Iwi and senior Greater Wellington staff generally feel positive about a maturing relationship not only with Greater Wellington but with the other iwi in the region.
-Some of the other successes include:
+Since the Regional Policy Statement became operative in 1995, all parties have put considerable effort into developing a mutually satisfactory relationship between iwi and Greater Wellington.
+Iwi and senior Greater Wellington staff generally feel positive about a maturing relationship.
+Some successes include:

-- Charter of Understanding between iwi and Greater Wellington, setting out how all Greater Wellington activities will be subject to the terms of the Charter; - Ara Tahi, a forum that meets at least five times a year, allowing tangata whenua to discuss resource management policy and a diverse range of other strategic and environmental management issues; - Employment by Greater Wellington of two Maori Policy Advisors and programmes of training for staff on a range of relevant issues to raise awareness; - Provision of copies of resource consent applications to Greater Wellington to all iwi for their comment and feedback; - Iwi project funding.
+- A Charter of Understanding between iwi and Greater Wellington.
+This sets out how all Greater Wellington activities will be subject to the terms of the Charter. - Ara Tahi, a forum that meets at least five times a year, providing an opportunity for tangata whenua to discuss resource management policy and a diverse range of other strategic and environmental management issues. - Greater Wellington employs two Maori Policy Advisors and runs training programmes for staff on a range of relevant issues.

+- Copies of all resource consent applications are given to all iwi for their comment and feedback. - Iwi project funding.

-However, in early discussions as part of the review of the RPS and in consultation undertaken in the preparation of the 2005 state of the environment report, Measuring up, iwi have indicated that there are also some areas where improvements are still needed.
-For example, the preference of all iwi was that the existing objective in the RPS about the principles of the Treaty should go further and refer to the actual Treaty text.
-Comment has also been made that, even though the principles are recognised in the RPS and other documents, they should be taken further - into policy and especially into practical action.
+However, in early discussions as part of the review of the Regional Policy Statement and in consultation undertaken in the preparation of Measuring up 2005, iwi indicated that there are some areas where improvements are still needed.
+For example, the preference of all iwi was that the existing objective in the Regional Policy Statement about the principles of the Treaty being taken into account should go further and refer to the actual Treaty text.
+They also commented that, even though the principles are recognised in the Regional Policy Statement and other documents, they should be taken further - into practical action.

-This last frustration finds particular expression in relation to the damage and degradation of resources valued by Maori.
-This concern about environmental quality is nicely summed up in a concern expressed by one iwi representative about the loss and degradation of mahinga kai (the customary gathering of food and natural materials and the places where those resources are gathered).
+The need for practical action finds particular expression in relation to the damage and degradation of resources valued by Maori.
+Concern about environmental quality is nicely summed up in a comment made by one iwi representative about the loss and degradation of mahinga kai (the customary gathering of food and natural materials and the places where those resources are gathered).
+Such loss is seen by iwi as an "indicator" of ineffective environmental performance despite good intentions.

-What's changed, and what are the issues for iwi now and in the future?
+5.1.3 What's changed, and what are the issues for iwi now and in the future?

-When both the operative RPS and the Charter of Understanding were first developed, the principal legislation relating to iwi involvement with Greater Wellington was the RMA.
+When both the Regional Policy Statement and the Charter of Understanding were first developed, the principal legislation relating to iwi involvement with Greater Wellington was the RMA.
 Subsequently, Ara Tahi has advocated for stronger recognition of the Treaty and its application to all Greater Wellington business.
-This, together with provisions in the Local Government Act (2002) has broadened the range of matters for consultation and liaison between Greater Wellington and iwi and also other Maori.
+This, together with provisions in the Local Government Act 2002 has broadened the range of matters for consultation and liaison between Greater Wellington and iwi, and also other Maori.

-Measuring up documented iwi views on the relationship with Greater Wellington, and also provided feedback on other key issues for iwi.
-These relate to concerns about exercising kaitiakitanga, how far councils recognise cultural aspirations and tikanga, and as noted above, iwi preference for the text of the Treaty to be taken into account.
+Measuring up 2005 documented iwi views on the relationship with Greater Wellington, and also provided feedback on other key issues for iwi.
+These relate to concerns about exercising kaitiakitanga, how far Greater Wellington and city and district councils recognise cultural aspirations and tikanga, and as noted above, iwi preference for the text of the Treaty rather than just the principles to be taken into account.